Jenny Diski

-Jenny Diski FRSL (née Simmonds; 8 July 1947 – 28 April 2016) was an English writer.
-She had a troubled childhood, but was taken in and mentored by the novelist Doris Lessing; she lived in Lessing's house for four years.
-Diski was educated at University College London, and worked as a teacher during the 1970s and early 1980s.

-Diski was a regular contributor to the London Review of Books; the collections Don't and A View from the Bed include articles and essays written for the publication.
-She won the 2003 Thomas Cook Travel Book Award for Stranger on a Train: Daydreaming and Smoking around America With Interruptions.
+Jenny Diski FRSL (née Simmonds; 8 July 1947 – 28 April 2016) was an English novelist, non-fiction writer and memoirist.
+She was a regular contributor to the London Review of Books; articles and essays she wrote for the publication are in the collections Don't and Why Didn't You Do What You Were Told?
+Her memoirs include In Gratitude, The Sixties, Skating to Antarctica, and Stranger on a Train: Daydreaming and Smoking around America With Interruptions, for which she won the 2003 Thomas Cook Travel Book Award.

 Early life

-Diski was a troubled teenager from a difficult, fractured home.
+Diski was a troubled teenager with a difficult family background.
 Her parents were working-class Jewish immigrants to London.
-Her father, James Simmonds (born Israel Zimmerman), made his living on the black market.
-He deserted the family when Diski was aged six.
-This caused her mother, Rene (born Rachel Rayner), to have a nervous breakdown, and Diski was then put into foster care.
-Her father came back, but left permanently when she was aged eleven.
+Her father, James Simmonds (born Israel Zimmerman), made his living in the black market.
+He deserted the family when Diski was aged six, which caused her mother, Rene (born Rachel Rayner), to have a nervous breakdown, and Diski was then put into foster care.
+Her father returned, but left permanently when Diski was aged eleven.
+She was taken in and mentored by the novelist Doris Lessing; she lived in Lessing's house for four years.
+Diski was educated at University College London, and worked as a teacher during the 1970s and early 1980s.